Nevenall/Shift-X/System/01 Basics.md

 To make an action roll, we go through six steps.
 In play, they flow together somewhat, but let’s break each one down here for clarity.

 1. The player states their **goal** for the action.
+1. The player chooses the **action rating**.
-1. The player chooses the **action rating** and whether or not they want to use their super powers.
+1. The player chooses which powers they want to use (if any).
 1. The GM sets the **position** for the roll.
 1. The GM sets the **effect level** for the action.
 1. Add **bonus dice**.